ssvassiliev/LinuxShell21/_episodes/02-Scheduling_Python.md

 - "How to submit jobs"
 - "How to install modules in Python"
 - "How to launch Jupyter notebooks on clusters"
-- "How to add virtual environment to Jupyter nnotebook"
+- "How to add virtual environment to Jupyter notebook"
 objectives:
 - "Learn how to install software on clusters"
 - "Learn how to create an use virtual environments"